 Speaking another language lets you interact with different people and understand the nuances of another culture.
 This means you might have more opportunities to make friends, explore different hobbies and better understand your favorite foreign music, film and literature.

-Travel can also be cheaper and more rewarding when you speak the language of the country you’re visiting.
+Travel itself can be cheaper and more rewarding when you speak the language of the country you’re visiting.
 You won’t be limited to staying in expensive foreigner hotels, eating at restaurants where the staff speaks English or traveling with a tour group.

 Instead, you can find your own way and experience the country the way a local would.
 You might enjoy cheaper access to museums because you don’t have to pay for a foreign-language guide, and you will certainly have more opportunities to meet people, engage in conversation and learn about the culture.